magento/merchdocs/src/marketing/sales-email-configure.md

 1. When complete, click <span class="btn">Save Config</span>.

-   When prompted, click the [Cache Management]({% link system/cache-management.md %}) link in the message at the top of the workspace, and clear all invalid caches.
+   When prompted, click the [Cache Management]({% link system/cache-management.md %}) link in the message at the top of the workspace and clear all invalid caches.